Neapolitan cuisine: Vegetables

 Salad is a side dish of many dishes, especially seafood ones.
 Lettuce, and more often the incappucciata (a local variety of the iceberg lettuce), more crispy, is mixed with carrots, fennel, rucola (some time ago it spontaneously grew in landfields, and was sold in the streets together with the less noble pucchiacchella), radishes, traditionally the long and spicy ones, which today are more and more rare, almost completely replaced by the round and sweeter ones.

-Black olives used in Neapolitan cooking are always the ones from Gaeta.

-During the Second World War, it was not rare, in the poorest families, to use less appealing ingredients.
+During the Second World War, poor families sometimes resorted to eating whatever was available.
 Recipes have been reported of pasta cooked with empty pods of fava beans or peas.

 Cheese

-Cheeses, both soft and aged, are an important part of the Italian diet and also have their place in Neapolitan cooking: some recipes are descended from very old Roman traditions.
+Cheeses, both soft and aged, are important part of the Italian diet and also used in Neapolitan cooking: some recipes are descended from very old Roman traditions.

 Starting from the freshest ones, the most used are: